OJaimeDelas/iob-soc-ibex/README.md

 ## Setup Ibex by Generating and Copying RTL files

-To use IOb-Soc-Ibex with the [Ibex](https://github.com/lowRISC/ibex) RTL files, they need to be copied to the build directory, as with all the other system's files.
-The [Ibex](https://github.com/lowRISC/ibex) repository uses a custom fork of [FuseSoc](https://github.com/lowRISC/fusesoc) to generate and gather all the dependencies and RTL files of the system, so we created a wrapper [IOb-Ibex](https://github.com/IObundle/iob-ibex) that interacts with [Ibex](https://github.com/lowRISC/ibex), generating and copying all the files to the Build Directory.
+To use IOb-Soc-Ibex with the [Ibex](https://github.com/lowRISC/ibex) RTL files, these files need to be copied to the build directory along with the rest of the system's files.
+Since the [Ibex](https://github.com/lowRISC/ibex) repository relies on a custom fork of [FuseSoc](https://github.com/lowRISC/fusesoc) to generate and manage dependencies and RTL files, we created a wrapper called [IOb-Ibex](https://github.com/IObundle/iob-ibex).
+This wrapper streamlines the process by interacting with Ibex, generating the necessary files, and copying them into the build directory automatically.

 The top [Makefile](https://github.com/IObundle/iob-soc-ibex/blob/main/Makefile) of this repository calls upon the [Makefile of IOb-Ibex](https://github.com/IObundle/iob-ibex/blob/main/Makefile) using the `make ibex-setup` target.
 More information regarding this interactions should be found there, but, in short, a different Nix environment is used.
 The necessity of using a separate environment is described in the [README of IOb-Ibex](https://github.com/IObundle/iob-ibex/blob/main/README.md).